OpenAssetIO/OpenAssetIO/contributing/PROCESS.md

      - Branches should be named using the `work/<issueNumber>-<camelCaseTitle>` convention.
-2. Upon completion, prepare your Pull Request in accordance with the [PR guidelines](PULL_REQUESTS.md), for larger work, this may be targeted at a feature branch, rather than a release branch.
+2. Upon completion, prepare your Pull Request in accordance with the [Pull Request guidelines](PULL_REQUESTS.md), for larger work, this may be targeted at a feature branch, rather than a release branch.
 3. Address any feedback with `fixup!` commits, creating a separate commit for each comment thread.
 4. Once approved, rebase and squash any `fixups!` or `squash!` commits